ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 ### Behavior specifics { #simple_ypath_behavior }

-In addition to the above rules, there are a number of special agreements.
+In addition to the rules above, there are a number of special rules.
 Most of them are due to the fact that YPath can identify not only existing metainformation entities, but also new ones created at the moment of execution of the command the argument of which is this YPath.

 - **Specify all descendants**: You can use the `remove_node` command to remove all descendants of a dict or list.
 To do this, use the `*` token instead of the name.
    Example: